 These same instincts come into play inside your house, so make sure to set out a fresh water bowl a room or two over from the food dish.

 Also, instincts tell cats that running water is cleaner and safer to drink.
+One of my cats would only drink water from a running faucet!

 So consider investing in a kitty drinking fountain as well (they can even be kind of fun!)